-This week’s New Tech Tuesdays spotlights three selected products and suggests how design engineers can apply them to UV sterilization for health and environmental uses.
+This week’s New Tech Tuesday spotlights three selected products and suggests how design engineers can apply them to UV sterilization for health and environmental uses.

 New Energy LSB1-12G08 UVC Linear LED Modules: Custom design is made easier with these 11-inch linear boards, which are integrated with 12 Luminus XBT-3535 UVC power LEDs.
 They're ideal for projects aimed at surface sterilization, water disinfection, air purification, skin therapy, food preparation, horticulture, and fluorescence analysis.

 Vishay Semiconductors VLMU35CL20-275-120 Ultraviolet C (UVC) LED: This small footprint LED is a ceramic-based low-power device with a silicone lens.
 The LED exhibits the radiant power of typically 2.5mW at 20mA in a wavelength range of 265nm to 285nm.
 Applications include sterilization, medical applications, and the sensing of gases, germs, and DNA.

 Inolux IN-M3939U1 6-Chip UV-C LED: This surface-mounted LED features six individual chips, which offer a wide range of viewing angles, allowing for a larger sterilization area per module.
 This LED is designed to deliver short-wave ultraviolet radiation at a wavelength of 265nm to 285nm.